groupdocs/docs.groupdocs.com/content/editor-net/developer-guide/basic-usage/load-document.md

 url: editor/net/load-document
 title: Load document
 weight: 2
-description: Following this guide you will learn how to load document from local disk or file stream for editing with GroupDocs.Editor for .NET API.
+description: "Following this guide you will learn how to load document from local disk or file stream for editing with GroupDocs.Editor for .NET API."
 keywords: Load document with GroupDocs.Editor, Load and edit document, edit document, edit spreadsheet, edit presentation
 productName: GroupDocs.Editor for .NET
 hideChildren: False